kinow/geoapi-site/index.md

 </div>

 <p class="text-justify tracking-normal subpixel-antialiased my-6">In order to use GeoAPI, developers must select a third-party implementation.
 Examples about how to use
-GeoAPI with some third-party libraries are available in <a href="/java/examples/usage.html"  class="underline">Java</a> and
+GeoAPI with some third-party libraries are available in <a href="/java/examples/usage.html">Java</a> and
-<a href="/python/examples/index.html"  class="underline">Python</a>.
+<a href="/python/examples/index.html">Python</a>.
 There is also some more examples about how to
-<a href="/java/examples/index.html"  class="underline">implement and test</a> a new GeoAPI implementation.</p>
+<a href="/java/examples/index.html">implement and test</a> a new GeoAPI implementation.</p>